harrislapiroff/chromamine.com/index.md

 In 2010 I graduated from Oberlin College with a B.A. in Mathematics (with a concentration in Applied Mathematics) and a minor in Creative Writing.

-I built my first website in 1999 and it had an animated GIF of a computer with my name on it.
+I built my first website in 1999.
+Is had an animated GIF of a computer with my name on it.
 I've been trying to make something as satisfying ever since.